chenchongthu/ENMF/README.md

 ### 4. DHCF (KDD 2020)[Dual Channel Hypergraph Collaborative Filtering](http://gaoyue.org/paper/shuyi_KDD_final.pdf)
-To be consistent with DHCF, we use the same evaluation metrics (i.e., `Precision@K`, `Recall@K`), use the same data CiteUlike-A (Provided by the authors).
+To be consistent with DHCF, we use the same evaluation metrics (i.e., `Precision@K`, `Recall@K`), use the same data CiteUlike-A (provided by the authors).
 For fair comparison, we also set the embedding size as 64, which is utilized in the DHCF work.

 The parameters of our ENMF on CiteUlike-A are as follows:
 ```